xpgilbert/tactics_api_project/README.md

 # TFT and Data Science
 ## Exploration of Machine Learning, Analytics, and Visualizations Using the Riot API

 The potential product is being explored as a streamlit app using machine learning libraries to help players better understand their performance and update their strategies.
 Intended for a small, personal audience.
+You need to add your API key to a file called
+*apikey.txt* to the directory above this repository.

 ### Goals include: